Slack (legacy)

 Changing channels and users

-Once a Slack notification service has been added, its Slack channel, user and workspace cannot be changed.
+Once a legacy Slack notification service has been added, its Slack channel, user and workspace cannot be changed.
 To post to a different channel, user or workspace, you'll need to add a new Slack notification service.
-Alternatively, you can use the Slack Workspace notification service to set up Slack notifications as a once-off process for each workspace, after which, you can then configure notifications within your YAML pipelines to be sent to any Slack channels or users.
+Alternatively, migrate to the Slack Workspace notification service, which only requires a once-off configuration per Slack workspace and lets you notify any channel or user from your pipeline.yml.

 Conditional notifications